mikolajkania/genetic-ranker/README.md

 ## The reason

 Finding optimal search weights for fields is long-lasting and ungrateful process.
 Imagine an index with millions of documents, every with tens of fields, and hundred of queries that should be tested to ensure how good actual configuration is.
 It can take a lifetime.
-I wrote a post (XXX link) about that on my blog, take a look if you need more information about this process.
+I [wrote a post](http://itblues.pl/)  about that on my blog, take a look if you need more information about this process.

-## Why genetic algorithms?
+## Why genetic algorithm?

 Firstly, it is easy to *define problem as set of numeric weights* that can be altered during processing.
 Mutation, crossover & reproduction parts of the algorithm can easily be done on numbers.